Kuruma Samezō: Personal Summary

+Samezo Kuruma, aimed to complete Marx’s unfinished Crisis theory.
+Starting from Marx’s observation that the crises of the world market are the ‘real concentration and forcible adjustment of all the contradictions of the bourgeois economy’, Kuruma sought to grasp the inherent contradictions that drove forward and limited capitalism.
+His focus on the contradictory dynamics of capitalism set him apart from those who try to identify a single, primary cause of crisis.

 In his later years he assembled researchers of marxian economics from Hōsei and Rikkyō Universities to compile an encyclopedic “Lexicon of Marxian Economics,” published in a bilingual German-Japanese edition as Marx-Lexikon zur Politischen-Ökonomie.
 He saw the first three volumes published before dying of lung cancer in 1982.

 Among his other teaching positions he served as a professor at Aichi University and as a part-time lecturer on the history of political economy at Tokyo University, Hokkaido University, Gakushūin University, and others.